AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

 colour mixing.

-The Diamond 9 has a dedicated Editor touchscreen to show the Attribute Editor, on other consoles you open it as a workspace window - Double press <Keys.HardKey>Open/View</Keys.HardKey> then \[Attribute Editor\] from the window select buttons to show it.
+The Diamond 9 has a dedicated Editor touchscreen to show the Attribute Editor, on other consoles you open it as a workspace window - Double press <Keys.HardKey>Open/View</Keys.HardKey> then <Keys.SoftKey>Attribute
+Editor</Keys.SoftKey> from the window select buttons to show it.
 As a shortcut you can also show it by touching the attribute name text just below the on-screen IPCGBES buttons.

 The buttons on the left of the window select the attribute to change.